Ever wondered whether your suspicion that Stockholm or Oslo are the world’s most expensive cities is actually correct? Well, it’s not…

 Tel Aviv/Los Angeles

-Sitting at joint 10th are the US city of LA and the Israeli city of Tel Aviv.
-Tel Aviv featured at 9th in 2018, while LA didn’t feature at all in the top ten, instead placing at 14.
+Sitting at joint 10th is the US city of LA and the Israeli city of Tel Aviv.
+Tel Aviv featured at 9th in 2018, while LA didn’t feature at all in the top ten.
 I can’t imagine food being that expensive in the Californian city where no one seems to eat.
 Although a kg of bread will set you back $5.09 in Tel Aviv, a bottle of beer is only $2.94.
 And who needs bread when you have beer, anyway??

 Would you avoid destinations that feature in the top ten?
 Or would you simply stick to your budget and visit anyway?